harshh535/LLM_RESPONSER/readme.md

 📌 Notes
 ffmpeg must be installed and accessible via system PATH

-You can choose to use either a simple demo video or integrate Wav2Lip for dynamic lip-synced video generation
+You can use either a static demo video or integrate Wav2Lip for dynamic, real-time video

-Make sure to manage API limits and file sizes when deploying publicly
+Manage API rate limits and file sizes before deploying the app publicly